hurikzamith/hurikzamith/README.md

 ### Nice to meet you! 🙋‍♂️ My name is Hurik Zamith.
-I am a Full Stack developer from Brazil, graduated on Le Wagon 🚐, widely considered one of the best bootcamp institutions in the world! 🌎
+I am a Full Stack developer working at Dimensa|TOTVS, lead software company in Brazil.

-Check it out: https://www.switchup.org/bootcamps/le-wagon
+> I graduated on Le Wagon 🚐, widely considered one of the best bootcamp institutions in the world! 🌎 Check it out: https://www.switchup.org/bootcamps/le-wagon